 Second only to a vacation in the Caribbean, a dinner with Jerk-spiced meat, seafood, or vegetables is like being in the tropics even when it’s cold outside.
 This is a great spice blend to DIY because you can customize it with as little or as much spice as you’d like.
 We love it on Sheet Pan Jerk Shrimp with Coconut Rice.

 If you’ve never cooked with Moroccan Seasoning (also called Ras El Hanout), it’s a must-try.
 With the combination of savory spices and a few spices usually found in sweeter baked dishes (like ginger, cinnamon, and allspice), it makes an exotic and delicious addition to beef, lamb, chicken, or any vegetables.
 Bonus that your kitchen will smell amazing while it’s cooking.
-This has become a staple in our weeknight dinner rotation in Sheet Pan Chicken Shawarma – add pita and hummus and dinner is done.
+This spice blend has become a staple in our weeknight dinner rotation in Sheet Pan Chicken Shawarma – add pita and hummus and dinner is done.

-This classic Italian Herb Seasoning works in any Italian dish – to season meat, folded into meatballs, pasta sauce, sprinkled over pizza, in soups, or in marinades.
+This classic Italian Herb Seasoning spice blend works in any Italian dish – to season meat, folded into meatballs, pasta sauce, sprinkled over pizza, in soups, or in marinades.
 It does double duty in One Pan Italian Turkey Meatball with Marinara, folded both into the meatballs and into the easy marinara sauce that they’re simmered in.

 Pumpkin Pie Spice can be used in more than just pie!
 This recipe makes just enough for a few baked goods in the fall / winter season and, made from scratch, has much more flavor than the store-bought variety.
 It shows up on repeat in our house in this easy, super snack-able Applesauce Cake.